fim/pma/README.md

 =============================

-This is a simple tool to help manage accounting backends for simple mail servers (primarily tested with postfix).
+This is a simple tool to help manage accounting backends for simple mail servers (primarily tested with postfix/dovecot).

 Requirements
 -------------